torsday/notebook/GLOSSARY.md

 Apple Push Notification service.

+## Backbone

+A JavaScript framework with a RESTful JSON interface and is based on the model–view–presenter (MVP) application design paradigm; known for being lightweight.

 ## Behavior-Driven Development

 A software development methodology in which an application is specified and designed by describing how its behavior should appear to an outside observer.